M66B/NetGuard/FAQ.md

 <a name="FAQ40"></a>
 **(40) Can you add schedules?**

-Besides not being trivial to add, schedule are in my opion not a good idea, since time is not a good rule condition.
+Besides not being trivial to add, schedules - in my opinion - are not a good idea, since time is not a good rule condition.
 A rule condition like *When screen is on* is a better and more straightforward condition.
 Therefore schedules will not be added, but you are welcome to propose other new conditions.